-Also, if you enjoy fried foods, there are models that include air fryer capabilities, which will save you on buying an air fryer or one of the best toaster ovens.
-Also, how easy is it to clean?
-You might want to take advantage of the self-cleaning settings — to save you from the hard, chores!
+Also, if you prefer deep fried foods, there are models that include air fryer capabilities, which will save you money on buying a separate appliance or one of the best toaster ovens.
+Also, how easy is it to clean and maintain?
+Check what features they have as many models have handy self-cleaning settings — to save you from the hard, chores!

-To help you decide, we've selected the best electric ranges to suit every home, lifestyle and need.
+To help you decide, here are some of the best electric ranges to suit every home, lifestyle and budget.

 The quick list